Last updated: 5/20/2024

 Summary

 Bosma arhinia microphthalmia (BAM) syndrome is an extremely rare genetic disorder that has been reported in fewer than 100 patients worldwide in the past century.
-It is defined by three major features: 1) complete absence of the nose, 2) eye defects, and 3) absent sexual maturation.
+It is defined by three major features: 1) complete absence of the nose 2) eye defects and 3) absent sexual maturation.
 The specific symptoms and severity of the disorder can vary from one person to another.
 For example, eye problems can range from absent tear ducts (the small tubes that carry tears from the eyes to the nose) to very small eyes with blindness.
-Boys with BAM syndrome may be born with underdeveloped genitals (small penis and/or testes that have not descended properly into the scrotum).
-If a girl with BAM syndrome has problems with her reproductive system, it will only become apparent in her teenage years when she does not develop breasts or have menstrual periods.
+Males with BAM syndrome may be born with underdeveloped genitals (small penis and/or testes that have not descended properly into the scrotum).
+If a female with BAM syndrome has problems with her reproductive system, it will only become apparent in the teenage years when she does not develop breasts or have menstrual periods.
 The nose and eye problems typically require surgery, and the reproductive problems can be treated with hormones (testosterone or estrogen replacement).
 Despite the severe facial problems, patients typically have normal to above average intelligence and live happy, productive lives.
-The only known genetic cause of BAM syndrome is a change in the gene SMCHD1.
-In the majority of cases, this change occurs spontaneously in the egg or sperm cell and is not inherited from the parents.
+The only known genetic cause of BAM syndrome is a change (variant) in the SMCHD1 gene.
+In most patients, this change occurs spontaneously in the egg or sperm cell and is not inherited from the parents.

 Introduction